 All prices per person.

-Price includes: Voyage with accommodation as booked, including all meals, infinite tea and coffee, Zodiac cruises and landings, port taxes and landing fees, specified shore excursions, lectures and services of expedition team, daily sea watching sessions and evening log (at sea), services of WildWings leader (Ushuaia – Cape Verdes), pre-tour information pack and day by day bird and mammal checklist.
+Price includes: Voyage with accommodation as booked, including all meals, tea and coffee, zodiac cruises and landings, port taxes and landing fees, specified shore excursions, lectures and services of expedition team, pre-tour information pack and bird and mammal checklist.

-Price excludes: Flights (2016 prices - UK – Ushuaia from £849, St Helena – UK from £TBC, Ascension – UK from £545, Praia – UK from £479), vessel fuel surcharges if applicable, Ushuaia hotel for two nights from £69 per person per night b & b, gratuities (suggested US$10 a day on board ship), transfers, travel insurance, optional birding excursion in Ushuaia (The Tierra del Fuego National Park on the day prior to sailing, approx £139) and Praia, other drinks and items of a personal nature.
+Price excludes: Flights (UK – Ushuaia from c.£875, Praia – UK from c.£350), vessel fuel surcharges if applicable, pre-cruise hotel night in Ushuaia, gratuities (suggested US$10 a day on board ship), transfers, travel insurance, optional birding excursions in Ushuaia (Tierra del Fuego National Park: cost c.£150) and Praia, other drinks and items of a personal nature.

-Previous trip reports and species lists can be found on our website or are available from us.
+Previous trip reports and species lists can be found on the trip report tab of the website or are available from us.